 Access to food and essentials remains the number one Covid-19 related concern among callers to Scope’s helpline.

 The Research Institute for Disabled Consumers has also found that 89 per cent of disabled people are concerned about the availability of food.

-CASE STUDY: Charles Bloch, 26, from Coventry, has asthma, and is registered blind.
+Charles Bloch, 26, from Coventry, has asthma, and is visually impaired.

 “I should ideally be isolating on my own for 12 weeks because of having bad asthma, but living on my own and having a lively guide dog, it's not an easy thing to do.
 And with no shopping delivery slots available, I’ve had no choice but to go to the local shop.

 “I applied online for vulnerable status and was given it.
 I got an email from one supermarket to get priority access for delivery, but now the website doesn’t load.

 “I’m having to go to the local shops every 2 to 3 days.
 Shops are still busy, and people aren’t moving out of the way for me and my guide dog.

 “I’m worried about running out of food.
 I should be self-isolating.
 I have asthma which means I’m vulnerable, and right now I’m having to risk my life to get food.”

 Over the past few weeks, huge numbers of disabled people have contacted Scope directly to share their experiences.
 Many have told us that despite being in a vulnerable situation as a result of lockdown, they’ve had no choice but to risk their health by going out to supermarkets in person.